MariosKokmo/Udacity_Nanodegree_FCND-Estimation/WriteUp.md

 ### Step 5

-In this step, I implemented the GPS update function (simple Implementation of the document equations)
+In this step, following the instructions, I implemented the GPS update function (simple Implementation of the document equations 53, 54 and 55)

 <p align="center">
 <img src="images/Step_5_1.PNG" width="500"/>